 Online Rock Art Lectures

-Previous ARARA online lectures can be viewed on our Youtube channel.
+Previous online lectures can be viewed on the ARARA Youtube channel.

 Lectures are typically on the second Saturday of the month and start at 5:30 pm PST or PDT.
 All monthly online lectures are free to both members and the public.

 This presentation aims to further define the characteristics of Red Linear style anthropomorphic figures, identify regional variations, and establish its temporal relationship with other regional rock art styles of the Lower Pecos Canyonlands of Texas and Coahuila, Mexico.
 In 2013, Boyd et al. presented a list of diagnostic attributes for the Red Linear style, shedding light on the style's unique features.
 Additionally, they identified 38 Red Linear figures under the Pecos River style, suggesting that the Red Linear style as either older than or contemporaneous with the Pecos River style.
 Building on this foundation, this thesis incorporates anthropomorphic attributes from 15 additional Red Linear sites documented during Shumla Archaeological Research and Education Center's Alexandria Project, resulting in a comprehensive list of 614 Red Linear anthropomorphs across 25 sites.
 Statistical and geospatial analyses were employed to discern patterns of regional variation within the Red Linear style.
 To pinpoint the chronological context of the Red Linear style, seven anthropomorphs with clear diagnostic Red Linear attributes were chosen for radiocarbon dating, resulting in dates between 4830Â±35 and 4275Â±35 RCYBP.
 These findings bolster Boyd et al.'s conclusions, offering an enriched understanding through absolute dating methods, pivotal for subsequent research endeavors in the region.